 Numbness or tingling in the extremities

 All licensed chiropractors are required to take specific classes that focus on the treatment of expectant mothers.
 Some chiropractors receive additional education that further allows them to treat the specialized needs of pregnant women and their unborn children.
-Mothers should also consider visiting their chiropractor for postnatal adjustments to speed their recovery.
+Mothers should also consider visiting their chiropractors for postnatal adjustments to speed their recovery.

 At first thought, it may seem overbearing to think about infants receiving chiropractic care.
 However, positioning in the womb or difficult labor can result in increased strain on the spinal column.
 Chiropractors can help infants with adjustments to align their spine and promote healthy immune system responses.